How You're Ruining Your Vision Without Even Realizing It

 "Your eyes benefit from exercise just as much as the rest of your body.
 High blood pressure and diabetes can be caused by a sedentary lifestyle," says Joy.
 Both can contribute to vision problems.
 "Regular exercise not only helps to prevent these diseases, but also reduces your chances of developing glaucoma.
 Much like our brain, our eyes need oxygen to maintain an optimal level of performance."

-The Remedy Rx: "Exercising regularly, even a light walk, is a great way to keep your eyes sharp."
+The Rx: "Exercising regularly, even a light walk, is a great way to keep your eyes sharp."

 You're Not Wearing Safety Goggles